15 Jun 2012 - More Japanese Opt to live in Malaysia

 1.The purchased residential property may be a fully-completed unit or one under construction.
 For any property purchased, applicants aged below 50 and those aged 50 and above must produce copies of payments made to developers, amounting to a minimum of RM 300,000 or RM 150,000 respectively, in place of the required Fixed Deposit under this programme.
 This amount does not include legal fees, transfer fees, commissions and any other related payments.

-3. Several properties totalling RM 1 million and above can be accumulated for this exemption.
+2.The property must cost a minimum of RM 1 million OR 3.
+Several properties totalling RM 1 million and above can be accumulated for this exemption.

-4.The exemption may be considered for residential property which was bought within 5 years of application to participate in MM2H programme.
+4.The exemption may be considered for residential property which was bought within 5 years of application to participate in MM2H programme. |

-6 Oct 2007 - Buy Malaysian Properties RM1 Million & above - MM2H application will be fast track
+6 Oct 2007 - Buy Malaysian Properties RM1 Million & above -

 LONDON: Applications for the Malaysia My Second Home (MM2H) programme will be fast-tracked for those who had bought properties worth RM1 million and above in Malaysia.